 Want to surprise your friends at your next book club meeting?
 Be the hostess with the mostess and invite the author into your home for a video chat!
-For a limited time, Michele will personally appear by telephone or Skype to discuss A STRANGER ON THE BEACH, SHE WAS THE QUIET ONE and/or IT’S ALWAYS THE HUSBAND at your book club or reading group meeting!
+For a limited time, Michele will personally appear by telephone or Skype or Zoom to discuss to discuss THE INTERN, THE WIFE WHO KNEW TOO MUCH, A STRANGER ON THE BEACH, SHE WAS THE QUIET ONE and/or IT’S ALWAYS THE HUSBAND at your book club or reading group meeting!
 Contact Michele by clicking here and she’ll be delighted to arrange it with you.

 Book Club Discussion Questions (Please note: the questions may contain spoilers!)

 A few suggested questions to jump-start your discussion of THE INTERN:

 - Kathryn grew up in difficult circumstances, not just financially, but emotionally.
 What scars does she carry from her dysfunctional childhood?
 How does her past influence her actions in the present?

 - The novel opens with Madison describing her admiration for Judge Conroy.
 How do you think this admiration affected her relationship with the judge?
 How did it change throughout the

 - What did you think of Ray as a character?
 Did he have a moral compass, or was he motivated solely by power and greed?
 What was the source of his appeal to Kathryn?
 To her mother?
 Did you like him?
 Did your view of him change over the course of the novel?